vadv/oh-my-pg-linter/rules/constraint-missing-not-valid/message.md

 ALTER TABLE accounts VALIDATE CONSTRAINT positive_balance;
 ```

-# how "not valid, validate" works
+# How "not valid, validate" works

 When we add this constraint, writes to the accounts table will be blocked while the table is scanned to verify all positive_balance column entries match the check constraint "balance" >= 0.
 `ALTER TABLE "accounts" ADD CONSTRAINT "positive_balance" CHECK ("balance" >= 0);`